django-cms/django-cms/docs/how_to/contributing.rst

 To be accepted, proposed bug fixes should have *at least*:

- * inline documentation (comments and docstrings) in the critical areas of the code explaining the behavior
+ * inline documentation (comments and docstrings) in the critical areas of the code explaining the behaviour
  * at least 1 regression test that demonstrates the issue and the fix
  * Python 2/3 compatibility
  * South and Django migrations (where applicable)

-The pull request description must briefly describe the bug and the steps for its solution; in case the bug has been opened elsewhere, it must be linked in the Pull Request description, describing the fix.
+The pull request description must briefly describe the bug and the steps for its solution; in case the bug has been opened elsewhere, it must be linked in the pull request description, describing the fix.